open-guides/og-aws/README.md

     * **Brief**: Keep it dense and use links
     * **Practical**: Basic facts, concrete facts, details, advice, gotchas, and “folk knowledge”
     * **Current**: We can keep updating it, and anyone can contribute improvements
-    * **Thoughtfully opinionated**: Suggestions, notes, and opinions based on real experience can be extremely valuable.
-We strive to draw opinions from experts and give evidence and reasoning where possible.
-(We believe this is both productive and possible with a Guide of this format, unlike in some [other venues](http://meta.stackexchange.com/questions/201994/is-there-a-place-to-ask-opinion-based-questions).)
+    * **Thoughtful**: The goal is to be helpful rather than present dry facts.
+Thoughtful opinion with rationale is welcome.
+Suggestions, notes, and opinions based on real experience can be extremely valuable.
+(We believe this is both possible with a guide of this format, unlike in some [other venues](http://meta.stackexchange.com/questions/201994/is-there-a-place-to-ask-opinion-based-questions).)
 * This guide is not sponsored by AWS or AWS-affiliated vendors.
 It is written by and for engineers who use AWS.
 * Legend:
     * 🔹 Important or often overlooked tip